 27. We recognize that accession by other United Nations Member States to the Convention and its Protocol will greatly support Governments’ policies in different areas, including to tackle poverty and inequality by ensuring that all persons, including the poorest segments of society and rural communities, are able to participate in decisions that impact their lives and as a result can benefit from the income generated by different sectors of the economy.

-28. We invite interested States to accede to the Convention and its Protocol or apply their provisions, and we stand ready to offer our experience and knowledge in that regard.
+28. We welcome new Parties and invite interested States to accede to the Convention and its Protocol or apply their provisions, and we stand ready to offer our experience and knowledge in that regard.
+We recognise the importance of regional and sub-regional cooperation and of the promotion of capacity building in South Eastern Europe and in countries with economies in transition, and the significant role of international organisations and non-governmental organisations in facilitating the implementation of the Convention and its Protocol in these countries.

+28bis.
+We commend the progress in the development of a regional agreement on access to information, public participation and access to justice in environmental matters in Latin America and the Caribbean to significantly advance access rights and the full implementation of Principle 10 of the Rio Declaration, and offer our continued support to the Economic Commission for Latin America and the Caribbean (ECLAC), the governments and civil society of the region.

 29. We welcome civil society participation during the preparation of the 2030 Agenda for Sustainable Development and particularly the attention given to the voices of the poorest and most vulnerable.

-30. We commit to promote the Aarhus Convention and its Protocol throughout the implementation of the 2030 Agenda, with its Sustainable Development Goals, in cooperation with our Governments, other intergovernmental organizations and institutions, the private sector, non-governmental and civil society institutions.
+30. We commit to promote the Aarhus Convention and its Protocol throughout the implementation of the 2030 Agenda, with its Sustainable Development Goals, in cooperation with our Governments, international organizations, the private sector, non-governmental and civil society organisations, and other institutions.
 We are ready to share our experiences with other colleagues, through transboundary and multilateral cooperation, to achieve the Goals.